emd5953/SunLab-Access-System/README.md

 5. **GUI Library (Tkinter, PyQt, or Kivy)**:
    - Make sure you have the necessary Python GUI framework installed (e.g., `Tkinter` comes pre-installed with Python, but PyQt or Kivy might require installation via pip).
-   - Install the required packages listed in `requirements.txt` during setup.
+   - Type in the following in your IDE:
+   - <code> pip install pyqt5 </code>

 6. **IDE or Code Editor** (Optional):
    - Any Python IDE or text editor like VS Code, PyCharm, or Sublime Text.

-"# SUNLAB-Access"
-"# SUNLAB-Access"
-"# SUNLAB-Access"